vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **IMPORTANT**: For security reasons, whenever possible, use separate networks for the container network and the management network.

-To specify a container network, you provide the name of a distributed port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
+To specify a container network, you provide the name of a port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 - You can specify a vSphere network as the container network.
 - The distributed port group must exist before you run `vic-machine create`.
-- You cannot use the same distributed port group as you use for the bridge network.
+- You cannot use the same port group as you use for the bridge network.
-- You can create the distributed port group on the same distributed virtual switch as the distributed port group that you use for the bridge network.
+- You can create the port group on the same distributed virtual switch as the port group that you use for the bridge network.
 - If the network that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
 - The descriptive name appears under `Networks` when you run `docker info` on the deployed VCH.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.

 If you do not specify the `container-network` option, or if container developers run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.

-<pre>--container-network <i>distributed_port_group_name</i>:<i>container_network_name</i></pre>
+<pre>--container-network <i>port_group_name</i>:<i>container_network_name</i></pre>

-Wrap the distributed port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
+Wrap the port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
 The descriptive name cannot include spaces.

-<pre>--container-network '<i>distributed port group name</i>':<i>container_network_name</i></pre>
+<pre>--container-network '<i>port group name</i>':<i>container_network_name</i></pre>

 <a name="deployment"></a>
 ## Appliance Deployment Options ##